Avanti2023/ML-Book-recommender/README.md

 - **Content-based Recommendations**
   Leverages book metadata such as title, author, genre, and description to recommend books tailored to user preferences.

-- **Hybrid Model**
-  Combines the strengths of collaborative filtering and content-based approaches for enhanced accuracy and diversity in recommendations.

 - **Visualization of Recommendation Results**
   Includes visual representations of system performance and recommendation trends for better understanding and insights through "Streamlit"-- open-source Python framework for data scientists and AI/ML engineers to deliver interactive websites in only a few lines of code